UNINETTSigma2/documentation/training/material/2022-autumn-onboarding/q-and-a-day0.md

 ## Questions

 1. Clicking on the slides for the presentation doesn't load the slides
     - The course material can be found [here](https://training.pages.sigma2.no/tutorials/unix-for-hpc/index.html) and [here](https://training.pages.sigma2.no/tutorials/hpc-intro/index.html).
-Also, please see the [offical page for this course](https://documentation.sigma2.no/training/events/2022-10-hpc-on-boarding.html#course-material).
+Also, please see the [official page for this course](https://documentation.sigma2.no/training/events/2022-10-hpc-on-boarding.html#course-material).
     - where is the link to slides which does not load?